-Select Enabled to allow the BIOS to report the CPU C6 State (ACPI C3) to the operating system.
-During the CPU C6 State, the power to all cache is turned off.
-The options are Enabled and Disabled.
+Select Enable to allow the BIOS to report the CPU C6 state (ACPI C3) to the operating system.
+During the CPU C6 state, power to all cache is turned off.
+The options are Enable and Disable.

 Enhanced Halt State (C1E)